uclaml/ucla-covid19-forecasts/README.md

-# Projections and code of the SuEIR model for forecasting the COVID-19 related confirmed cases, deaths, and hospitaliztions.
+# SuEIR model for forecasting the COVID-19 related confirmed cases, deaths, and hospitaliztions.

 ## What is the SuEIR model.